michaelo/sapt/README.md

 TODO, somewhat ordered:
 ------------
 * Determine if current solution where variables can't be overwritten is a good idea or not.
+* Libs/deps handling:
     * Credits: Determine all deps we need to ship.
         * libcurl for all platforms - license added to CREDITS
         * zlib for Windows - license added to CREDITS
         * OpenSSL?
     * Rename "CREDITS" to "OPENSOURCE_ATTRIBUTIONS" or something along that line?
 What's standard out there?
     * Look into staticly linking all deps - the absolute best would be a single, self-contained executable
+    * Get proper version-control of which dynamic libraries we depend on/provide.
+* Allow extraction-entries to also extract from headers?
+E.g. for Set-Cookie or other custom header-based-responses?
 * Dev: Set up automatic builds/cross-builds for Win10 x64, Linux x64, macOS (x64 and Arm)
     * Clean up lib-handling.
 Currently we e.g. have libcurl stored as libcurl.dll and curl.dll due to some linkage-discrepencies for Windows.
+* Fail if test has variable that's not substituted?
+Or at least warn.
 * Due to this being an explorative project while learning Zig, there are inconsistencies regarding memory-handling.
 This must be cleaned up and unified.
-* Fail if test has variable that's not substituted?
-Or at least warn.
-* Get proper version-control of which dynamic libraries we depend on/provide.
 * Code quality - especially in main.zig - is quite crap at this point.
-* Support providing variables as parameters?
-E.g. sapt myfile.pi -DMYVAR=value -DMYVAR2=value2
 * Provide better stats for repeats.
 We currently have min, max and avg/mean time.
 Could median or something mode-like be as useful or more?
 A plot would be nice here.
-* Add argument to abort on first error?
-E.g. if auth fails, there's no need to continue with the regular requests.
-* TBD: Allow extraction-entries to also extract from headers?
-E.g. for Set-Cookie or other custom header-based-responses?
-* Implement support to do step-by-step tests by e.g. requiring user to press enter between each test?
 * Playbooks:
     * TBD: What shall the semantics be regarding response data and variable-extraction when we have multiple repetitions?
 Makes no sense perhaps, so either have "last result matters", "undefined behaviour" or "unsupported".
 Wait for proper use cases.
-* Test/verify safety of string lengths: parsing + how we add 0 for c-interop
+* Test/verify safety of string lengths: parsing
 * Support both keeping variables between (default) as well as explicitly allowing sandboxing (flag) of tests
 * TBD: Shall we support "repeats" in test-files as well?
 Not only playbooks.
 * Actively limit the set of protocols we allow.
-We currently just forward the URL however it is to CURL
+We currently just forward the URL however it is to CURL.
+If we staticly link, build a custom variant with only the feature set we need.
 * Support HTTP follow?
 Not now - we want explicit tests.
 * Finish basic syntax highligh ruleset for the test-files
 * Dev: Test feature flags based on comptime-parsing a feature-file